rxdu/notes/docs/hardware/jetson/boot-jetson-tx2-from-microsd.md

----
-title: Boot Jetson TX2/Nano from MicroSD Card
+# Boot Jetson TX2/Nano from MicroSD Card
-description: boot l4t system from SD card
----

 This note may be useful if you're using a Jetson Nano/TX2 production module with 16G eMMC but want to boot from an SD card for more space.